bachnguyen/git-flight-rules/README.md

 ```

+<a name="force-push"></a>
 ### I tried to push my amended commit to a remote, but I got an error message

 Note that, as with rebasing (see below), amending **replaces the old commit with a new one**, so you must force push (`-f`) your changes if you have already pushed the pre-amended commit to your remote.
 Be careful when you do this &ndash; *always* make sure you specify a branch!

+In fact, if you are not the only developer using the repo **avoid force pushing**.
+It is best to create and push a new commit rather than force-pushing the amended commit as it has the potential to mess with the shared history.

+<a name="interactive-rebase"></a>
 ## I need to combine commits

 You need to do something called an interactive rebase.